Regaddi/webFactory/README.md

   - export your classes to json and import them again later
   - fast prototyping of models through short keycodes

+The generated PHP requires at least PHP 5.3.0 to properly run.

 LICENSE
 =======